-This page demonstrates how to construct a Monte Carlo simulation to your financial model.
+This page demonstrates how to add a Monte Carlo simulation to your financial model.
 The process involves writing a little code and then making sure you code can handle large amounts of data.
 If you have a time series model of the system or the process that you want (for example a price simulation with volatility and mean reversion), the general process is simple.
-In Monte Carlo simulation, the model must have a component for uncertainty that could is driven by some kind of volatility statistic multiplied by a random draw from a Monte Carlo simulation.
-Three approaches to implementing simulation are demonstrated.
+In Monte Carlo simulation, the model must have a component for uncertainty that could is driven by some kind of volatility statistic multiplied by a random draw from a normal distribution.
+On this page I discuss three approaches to implementing Monte Carlo simulation.
 The first method is simply to copy the simulations into multiple rows or columns.
 The second method is to use a blank data table with a count of the number of simulations.
 The third method is to write a few simple lines of code in a VBA program.
 A general point surrounding the Monte Carlo simulation is what problem can the simulation solve.
 As with other issues, my thinking has evolved as I have tried to get the simulations and even reading the data to be quicker.